anthalasath/fantasy-nft/README.md

 10. NFT^s for character equipment ?
 Maybe this can be taken away when failing ana devtnrue, or a random piece of equipment ?
 Also, characters gain exp based on the difficulty of the adventure
 11. Make sure math is safe (SafeMath if necessary, from 0.8 I believe no longer needed)
 12. Cleanup code
+13. Use Address lib from open zeppelin for eth transfer
+14. Check Open Zeppelin docs for anything that we can reuse